Sistema de gestión de distribuidores para Nigeria y otros mercados africanos

 • Secondary visibility.
 Brands see what is selling at retail, which SKUs need push, and where to recalibrate trade schemes.

-• Integración con SFA y Aplicación para minoristas.
-When SFA, DMS, and the Retailer App are connected, retailer orders flow straight to the distributor without phone calls.
+• Integración con SFA and the Retailer & Influencer App.
+When SFA, DMS, and the retailer app are connected, retailer orders flow straight to the distributor without phone calls.
+BeatRoute connects all three on one platform.

 • Analytics for distributors.
 Distributors who see their own performance data move from logistics to problem solving.
 They identify low-performing retailers and SKUs, and act on them.